Income Taxes for Independent Contractors and the Self-Employed

 Do I File Schedule SE?

-When you file a tax return as a self-employed individual, you use Schedule SE to calculate the self-employment tax you owe.
+When you file a tax return as a self-employed individual, the Schedule SE is used to calculate the self-employment tax you owe.
 Also, the Social Security Administration will use your Schedule SE to figure your Social Security benefits.
+The Schedule SE is automatically generated for you.

 Do I Have to Pay Self-Employment Tax?